DiUS/teach-me-to-write/README.md

 Supported features
 ---
-At the moment only upper case letters are supported.
-But I believe my code is a bit hacky and the character generator is actually providing numbers as well so.... have fun!
+At the moment only numbers and upper case letters are supported.
+But I believe my code is a bit hacky and the character generator is providing symbols from time to time as well so.... have fun!

 To run
 ---